pranavrc/tenor/README.md

 - This is currently a fledgling project whose sense of melody stems from certain empirical ideas.
 Music theory is *huge*, and there are a lot more concepts we could incorporate, which will refine melody generation.
 For instance, the program could be taught to avoid [Tritone intervals](https://en.wikipedia.org/wiki/Tritone) or the *diabolus in musica*, a very dissonant interval that is usually avoided when composing a melody.
 There are hundreds of similar concepts that the program could be made aware of.

 - More procedures can be created in the [melody](https://github.com/pranavrc/tenor/blob/master/src/tenor/melody.clj) and [harmony](https://github.com/pranavrc/tenor/blob/master/src/tenor/harmony.clj) namespaces.
 We could write stateful procedures that take stock of what's been generated so far, before generating further.
+For instance, *crouching before leaping* - if the melody has been ascending in steps for a while and an up-leap is generated, a little down-step before the up-leap adds a tad more *drama* to the leap, making it sound richer.
+To do this, the procedure will have to know the contour of the melody generated so far.

 - Machine learning can be used to improvise songs based on specific emotions, moods and themes.
 Machine learning can also be used to learn from the listener about characteristics of songs that she/he likes and ones she/he hates.